prasannax1/starships/README.md

 ### Structure

 The *Exodus* is an amalgamation of several smaller ships which can operate independently but normally link up to join the Exodus.
-Multi-vector mode is a nice idea for smaller ships - but for a ship that's 1.5 km long it's impossible to build without.
+Multi-vector mode is a nice idea for smaller ships - but for a ship that's about a mile long it's impossible to build without.

 #### Aviary Class